-

 Are there restrictions or controls over who owns or controls insurers (including restrictions on foreign ownership)?

-No specific restrictions apply with regard to the ownership of or control over an insurance undertaking; however, a prior notification to the BoG, and a relevant regulatory approval are required, in case a legal or natural person intends to obtain, directly or indirectly, either a qualifying holding (i.e. at least 10%, 20%, 1/3 or 50% of the voting rights or share capital) in an insurance undertaking or the control over such undertaking.
-Following such notification, the BoG shall proceed to the assessment of the intended transfer on the basis of information regarding, indicatively, the proposed acquirer’s reputation and financial soundness, the identity and financial standing of the persons controlling the proposed acquirer, the capability of the insurance undertaking to continue meeting the requirements of its operation license, the transparency of the transaction and the compliance with applicable legislation on anti-money laundering or anti-terrorist financing.
+No specific restrictions apply to the ownership of, or control over, an insurance undertaking; however, prior notification to the BoG and a regulatory approval are required where a legal or natural person intends to acquire (or further increase), directly or indirectly, a qualifying holding (i.e. at least 10%, 20%, 1/3 or 50% of the share capital) in an insurance undertaking, or to acquire control over such undertaking.
+Following such notification, the BoG assesses the proposed transfer on the basis of, indicatively, the proposed acquirer’s reputation and financial soundness, the identity and financial standing of the persons controlling the proposed acquirer, the ability of the insurance undertaking to continue to meet the requirements of its operating license, the transparency of the transaction and compliance with applicable anti-money laundering and counter-terrorist financing legislation.

 The BoG has the right to make inquiries and request additional information regarding the proposed transfer and must approve or reject the transfer within a period of 60 business days.
-Such period is extended by 30 business days in case the proposed acquirer is seated outside the EU.
+Assessment period can be suspended by the BoG for up to 20 business days.
+Such suspension period may be extended by 30 business days in case the proposed acquirer is seated outside the EU.

 -